hummingbot/hummingbot/documentation/docs/connectors/loopring.md

 Make sure to keep this information private and do not share it with anyone.
 However, you can review this information at any time by clicking on **Export Account** again.

-<Callout
-  type="warning"
+!!! warning
-  body="Please keep your EdDSA key pair and ApiKey strictly confidential.
+    Please keep your EdDSA key pair and ApiKey strictly confidential.
 If you leak this information, your assets will be at risk.
-Loopring Exchange's UI and its API will never ask you for your EdDSA private key."
+Loopring Exchange's UI and its API will never ask you for your EdDSA private key.
-/>

 More information about Loopring Key Management can be found on [this page](https://docs3.loopring.io/en/basics/key_mgmt.html?h=key%20).

-<Callout
-  type="warning"
+!!! warning
-  body="Currently [dydx], [terra], and [loopring] don't work on Binary Installers.
-It can only be used when running Hummingbot from source or with Docker." link={[
+    Currently [dydx](/spot-connectors/dydx/), [terra](/protocol-connectors/terra), and [loopring](/spot-connectors/loopring/) don't work on Binary Installers.
+It can only be used when running Hummingbot from source or with Docker.
-    "/spot-connectors/dydx/",
-    "/protocol-connectors/terra",
-    "/spot-connectors/loopring/",
-  ]}
-/>

 ## Miscellaneous Info